ms-iot/content/en-US/win10/samples/BLEGatt.md

 ---

 ## Bluetooth Low Energy (BLE) Generic Attribute Profile (GATT) Sample Overview
 In this sample we will discover how to work with Bluetooth Low Energy devices using the GATT profile and a TI CC2541 SensorTag.
-All the required code is hosted on Github [here](https://github.com/ms-iot/samples/tree/develop/BluetoothGATT/CS){:target="_blank"}.
+All the required code is hosted on Github [here](https://github.com/ms-iot/samples/){:target="_blank"}, in the [`BluetoothGATT/CS`](https://github.com/ms-iot/samples/tree/develop/BluetoothGATT/CS){:target="_blank"} folder.

 ### What is Bluetooth Low Energy & GATT?
 Bluetooth Low Energy (BLE), or Bluetooth Smart, is a wireless protocol that is part of the Bluetooth 4.0 core specification.
 The key feature of BLE is its low power consumption, leading to its widespread adoption by IoT and wearable devices.